tatemura/congenio/README.md

       <foreach name="servers" sep=",">5,10</foreach>
     <benchmarkParam>

-The above document is unfoleded into 8 documents (4 x 2), the one of which is as follows:
+The above document is unfolded into 8 documents (4 x 2), the one of which is as follows:

     <benchmarkParam>